Your Theatre, Your Legacy

 Making a legacy gift is something anyone can do.
 We understand that a Will is a very special promise you make to those you love and that your family will come first.
 Beyond this, it can make a lasting difference to the charitable causes that you care passionately about.

 Your gift is your choice.
 And it really doesn’t have to be large to make a difference.
-Any amount you leave to Birmingham Hippodrome can play a big part in the future of the theatre and its charitable work.
-With your support, we can ensure we will continue to strive in our purpose to be a stage for life.
+Any amount you leave to Birmingham Hippodrome can play a big part in the future of the theatre and our charitable work.
+With your support, you’ll help to power unforgettable performance for years to come.

 If coming to the Hippodrome has been part of your family traditions, a gift in your Will could be the best way to remember and support us, and pass on your love of this very special venue.
 Read the tabs below for further information, and to complete a Legacy-Pledge-Form

 You can also take advantage of our Free Wills Scheme with Wills & Legal Services to draft your will, in return for a small donation.

 Birmingham Hippodrome has been part of the fabric of Birmingham and the West Midlands for decades.
 A shared love for live performance has made us a cultural hub for countless families in making memories that last a lifetime.

 1899….
 James and Henry Draysey build a theatre on Hurst Street …. there were concerts, theatre and animal entertainment!

 1910… Charlie Chaplin performs live on stage